undur/wonder-slim/README.md

 ### Reduce the amount of code used from closed frameworks

-Although not using WO is not realistic, I'd like to reduce the amount of usage of WO apis as much as possible.
-This includes not using NS* collection classes, avoiding property list serialization.
+Although not using WO is not realistic, I reduce the amount of usage of closed WO apis as much as possible.
+This includes not using NS* collection classes etc.

-This makes it easier to integrate with the java ecosystem, i.e. use code and contribute code from it.
-And it even allows for some exciting development in the future, who knows.
+This makes it easier to integrate with the java ecosystem, for example using and contributing code from it.
+It also makes code written more reusable and future proof, this applies to both framework code and application code.

 ### **Standardize**